 Intensity of Use: Recreation-Moderately high.
 Multiple recreation activities permitted.

 Level of Development: Moderately high.
-Multiple public trails, overlooks, rest areas, visitor recreation facilities (public restrooms and showers), funicular, public art, coastal access pathways.
-The facilities shall be sited in locations that avoid the degradation of environmentally sensitive habitat areas located on the Strand bluff face in the vicinity of the South Strand Beach Access.
-Proposed Uses: Walking, bicycling, hiking, jogging, picnicking, restroom, and shower facilities.
+Multiple public trails, overlooks, rest areas, visitor recreation facilities (public restrooms and showers), the STS funicular, public art, coastal access pathways.
+The facilities shall be sited in locations that avoid the degradation of environmentally sensitive habitat areas located on the Strand bluff face in the vicinity of the and shower facilities.
 Coastal access and view opportunities.